natcap/natural-capital-footprint-impact/README.md

 5. Aggregates statistics about the assets for each `company`.

 ### Polygon mode
-`natural-capital-footprint-impact -e ecosystem_service_table.csv polygons assets_eckert.gpkg asset_results.gpkg company_results.csv`
+`natural-capital-footprint-impact -e ecosystem_service_table.csv polygons assets_example.gpkg asset_results.gpkg company_results.csv`

 In **Polygon mode**, you provide the assets as footprint polygons.
 This mode is preferred if asset footprint data are available.
 Ecosystem service statistics are calculated under each footprint.